SalesforceLabs/MyAwesomeDynamicRecordForm/README.md

 | recordTypeName |recordTypeName__c|  	Text(255)	 |

  If a rule applies to all the profiles you can set the profile to *.
- (Currently there are no validation in the json format or salesforce's references so be carefull)
+ (Currently there are no validation in the json format or salesforce's references so be careful)

 ### jcvConfiguration
-In this json you can add aditional field to your form to after create a interaction.
+In this json you can add additional field to your form to after create an interaction.
 The json is an array of fields.
 ```javascript
 {
   "fields": [...]